BODY ODORS AND THEIR MEANING

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Body odor is not a subject that many people want to talk about.
 However, it is important, especially for personal relationships.
-So let us discuss it in a rational and scientific way for everyone’s benefit.
+So let us discuss it in a scientific way for everyone’s benefit.